w3f/polkadot-wiki-mkdocs/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 slug: ../../maintain-guides-how-to-validate-kusama
 ---

-import RPC from "./../../../components/RPC-Connection";

-import MinimumStake from "./../../../components/Minimum-Stake";

 ## Preliminaries

 Running a validator on a live network is a lot of responsibility!
 You will be accountable for not